-Stata 34: Working with TargetMethods (find R example here)
+Stata 35: Working with TargetMethods (find R example here)

 '''

 open the data file

 use ${datapath}/SC3_TargetMethods_D${version}.dta, clear

+change language to english (defaults to german)

+label language en

-check out response code by wave tab wave tx80207
+check out response code by wave

+tab wave tx80207

-how many different interviewers did CATI surveys? distinct ID_int
+how many different interviewers did CATI surveys?

+distinct ID_int

 get an overview on the count of contact attempts

 summarize tx80200

 '''

+4.5.37 Weights

-Weighting variables (starting with w-) are included in the Weights dataset.
+Weighting variables (starting with w) are included in the Weights dataset.
 Also, you find stratification (stratum) identifiers here.
 Given the quite complex structure of the sample, no final recommendations are at hand concerning the use of design and adjusted weights.
 More information about weight estimation can be found in the survey paper for waves 1 to 6 (Steinhauer and Zinn, 2016b) and the supplementing paper for waves 7 to 9 (Steinhauer and Zinn, 2017).
 There are no general rules available on how the use of design or adjusted weights render any possible analysis more stable.
 Weights may possibly help to highlight important features of the analysis, or at least serve as a robustness check for the performed analysis.

-Stata 35: Working with Weights (find R example here)
+Stata 36: Working with Weights (find R example here)